 A report is being finalised and will be available soon.
 For more information on past Aerial surveys click here.

 Canberra Institute of Technology (CIT) student volunteers visited Angas Downs Indigenous Protected Area in Sept 2012 to help undertake reptile, bird, track and mammal surveys.
-The students were helped by Australian Wildlife Services’ Jenny Smits and the Angas Downs IPA rangers to learn the various survey techniques.
+The students were helped by Australian Wildlife Services’ Jenny Smits to learn the various survey techniques.
 The field trip was part of CIT Diploma in Ecology course ‘Field Studies’.
 Well done to all, a hugely successful trip for us.
 See the facebook page for more info and photos.

 AWS staff and Angas Downs rangers have installed some remote infrared cameras across Angas Downs to capture native and pest animal movements to watering points.
 The cameras, 12 MP Acorn LT1 Night Vision cameras, have a blue flash that is invisible to animals.
 It records photos and videos in both day and night mode.
 You can view a collection of some of the July 2012 video clips here (youtube) and previous March 2012 here (Picasa).